 In contrast to women sex workers, it is uncommon to find male sex workers on the streets.
 Most of the male brothels have closed down so sex workers advertise their services online.
 “They have their own websites.
-They’re working in their own space,” says Lloyd Rugara, the Western Cape Co-ordinator of Sisonke, a movement of sex workers.
+They’re working in their own space,” says Logan (name changed), a member of Sisonke, a movement of sex workers.

-Originally from Zimbabwe, Rugara did sex work because he was unable to get a South African work permit.
+Originally from Zimbabwe, Logan did sex work because he was unable to get a South African work permit.
 Today he mostly focuses on advocacy.
 “I’ve become the voice of the voiceless,” he says.